raphckrman/react-native-alarm-kit/README.md

 ```

-## Contributing
+## 🤝 Contributing

-See the [contributing guide](CONTRIBUTING.md) to learn how to contribute to the repository and the development workflow.
+We welcome contributions!
+Please read our [Contributing Guide](CONTRIBUTING.md) to learn how to get started, report issues, or suggest improvements.

+## 📄 License

+This project is licensed under the [MIT License](LICENSE.md).